cascadiarconf-gh-workshops/GutHub/recipes/anb-gnocchi.md

 - Fresh basil leaves, optional garnish

 ## Instructions

-1. Add your instructions here in a numbered list for people to follow.
-2. If you'd like to include an image, upload your image to the `recipes/images/` folder.
-See #3 before uploading.
-3. Make sure you rename your image with the same name as your recipe file before uploading.
-4. Change the recipe.md's image filename in the frontmatter (between `---`).
-It looks like this: `image: "./images/your-image-filename.jpg"`

 1. Heat the oven to 425℉ degrees.
 Lightly grease a rimmed baking sheet with oil spray.
 2. Add the gnocchi, sausage, onion, peppers, and tomatoes to the center of the baking sheet.